 Dow is not aware of any material incidents or any third-party material incidents relating to information systems security affecting the safety of Dow's operations or ability to serve customers, or significant breaches of personal information.
 As part of Dow's Data Privacy Incident process, notice would be provided to users if an incident meets breach criteria, and it poses a risk to the rights and freedoms of the data subject as it relates to their personal privacy.
-Additional cybersecurity and information security information can be found on page 26 of the 2024 Proxy Statement and Cybersecurity, Item 1C, on page 25 of the Dow Inc. Annual Report on Form 10-K.
+Additional cybersecurity and information security information can be found on pages 27-28 of the 2025 Proxy Statement and Cybersecurity, Item 1C, on page 27 of the Dow Inc. Annual Report on Form 10-K